McIlroy says peace talks with LIV 'need to happen'

 "There's so much chat about where the money is coming from Saudi and everything else.
 They sponsor so many other things.
 They are all over sport."

-Amid increasing acrimonious exchanges between the world's two main tours and the new series fronted by Greg Norman, McIlroy agrees that players who have joined LIV Golf should not be allowed to compete on the other tours.
+Amid increasingly acrimonious exchanges between the world's two main tours and the new series fronted by Greg Norman, McIlroy agrees that players who have joined LIV Golf should not be allowed to compete on the other tours.

 On Monday, LIV Series player Ian Poulter was informed he could play at this week's Scottish Open after an appeal against his ban was upheld.